-Wessex Water is a regional water and sewerage business serving 2.7 million customers across the south west of England including Dorset, Somerset, Bristol, most of Wiltshire and parts of Gloucestershire and Hampshire.
+Wessex Water is predominantly a provider of water and sewerage services, with Wessex Water Services Limited being a statutory undertaker operating across the south west of England including Dorset, Somerset, Bristol, most of Wiltshire and parts of Gloucestershire and Hampshire.

 Wessex Water is committed to meeting the aims of the Act and to having a work environment that is free from human trafficking, slavery, servitude and forced or compulsory labour.
-We strongly oppose slavery and human trafficking in our supply chains and in any part of our business.
+Wessex Water strongly opposes slavery and human trafficking in its supply chains and in any part of its business.

-As well as setting out the rights and benefits which are available to Wessex Water employees, the employee handbooks and individual contracts of employment make it clear what actions and behaviours are expected of them.
+As well as setting out the rights and benefits which are available to Wessex Water employees, published policies, employee handbooks and individual contracts of employment make it clear what actions and behaviours are expected of them.